LudvigAlvir/jwt-intro/README.md

 - Create a route that deletes an item from the mock database.
 This route should require a valid token.

-- Create a route that only lets users delete data they have created.
+- Update the delete route to only allow users to delete their own items.

 ### Extra